AguaClara/String-Digester/Trickling_Filter_report_2.md

 Comment has been corrected
 </div>

-Trickling filter research was booming in the 1960-80's, then ceased with the advent of aeration tanks and other more efficient but high energy processes.
-Therefore, the team believe's with new technologies and information trickling filters can be improved upon in maximizing the utilization rates of the biofilm surface areas and nutrient removal performance for the system.
+Decline in trickling filter research several decades ago due to the advent of aeration tanks and other more efficient but high energy processes, and so progress in the field has been very limited.
+Therefore, the team believe's with modern technologies and new information, trickling filters can be improved upon in maximizing the utilization rates of the biofilm surface areas and nutrient removal performance for the system.
 The team strives to make significant technological improvements on industry-standard applications for the system.

 <div class="alert alert-block alert-danger">
 First sentence is circular